klausbreyer/v01.io/content/posts/2023-knowledge-work-disruption/index.md

 ## Shape Up and Variable Scope

-[Ryan Singer](https://www.feltpresence.com/) authored [a book about Basecamp's product process](https://basecamp.com/shapeup), which I implemented in my last Scrum team.
+[Ryan Singer](https://www.feltpresence.com/) authored [a book about Basecamp's product process](https://basecamp.com/shapeup), which I implemented in my last team.
 This approach resolved longstanding issues in designer-developer collaboration: It's not about tooling or process optimization; it's about breaking down work so small, autonomous, cross-functional teams can tackle it effectively, [one of the core principle of Shape Up](https://www.v01.io/posts/2023-shape-up-toolbox-unbundled/).

-Another key principle is "appetite" (how much we're willing to spend) versus "estimates" (how long we think it will take).
+Another key principle is "appetite" (how much time we're willing to spend) versus "estimates" (how long we think it will take).
 Shape Up champions projects with fixed time and variable scope.
 This not only helps with strategic resource allocation, but when the scope is flexible, timing, costs, and above all, quality can be guaranteed.

 This method aligns perfectly with Slow Productivity.
 It's a natural development approach, akin to a startup environment, but scalable.
 [The world's top tech corporations came naturally roughly the same set of principles.](https://blog.pragmaticengineer.com/project-management-at-big-tech/).